wpswings/woo-refund-and-exchange-lite/readme.txt

 Merchants can notify the customers for different scenarios for the product refund.
 They can create different emails if a refund request is generated, approved, or canceled.
 Merchants can add a different subject line and content for every scenario.
 They can also use Shortcodes to add elements in the email content.

 **4)** **Efficient Tax Handling**
 With our Refund and Exchange plugin, merchants can handle the tax on the refund products easily.
-They can simply enable or disable the tax calculation on the refund products by going to the plugin settings and enabling the “Enable Tax” option.
+They can simply enable or disable the tax calculation on the refund products by going to the plugin settings and enabling the â€œEnable Taxâ€ option.

 **5)** **Stock Management**
 Our Refund management plugin provides a feature to manage stock.
 Merchants need to enable this feature from the plugin settings.
 Once you enable this feature, the product stock will be increased whenever a refund request is accepted.

 **6)** **Refund on selected order status**
 You can select the order status on which a customer can submit a refund request.
 You can select either a single or multiple order status in this setting.
-For example, if you select Completed, and Failed order statuses, you’ll allow your customers to generate a refund request if their order is completed, or failed.
+For example, if you select Completed, and Failed order statuses, youâ€™ll allow your customers to generate a refund request if their order is completed, or failed.

 **7)** **Order Related Messages and Email notifications** You can allow your customers to send you the order related queries.
 Furthermore, you can also enable/disable the settings to let your customers add the attachments along with their messages.